Cholera in Children

 No vaccine is available in the U.S. But 2 oral shots are available abroad.
 At this time, no country requires the shot for entry if a person arrives from a country with the disease.

-When should I call my healthcare provider?Call your healthcare provider if your symptoms return or get worse, or you have new ones.
+When should I call my child's healthcare provider?Call your healthcare provider if your child's symptoms return or get worse, or if he or she has new ones.

 - Cholera is an infectious disease caused by bacteria.
 You can get cholera if you eat or drink foods that are contaminated with the bacteria.